gaps-closure/hal/daemon/README.md

 ## HAL Daemon Architecture
 The HAL Service runs as a daemon, whicn can be [started manually](../README.md#configurerun-hal-on-target-hardware) or started by a systemd script at boot time.
+The figure below shows an example of the HAL daemon supporting multiple applications and Cross Domain Guards (CDGs).

 ![HAL interfaces between applications and Network Interfaces.](figure_HAL_daemon.png)

-The HAL daemon shown in the figure above supports multiple applications and Cross Domain Guards (CDGs).
-It provides three major functions:
+The figure highlights the three major HAL daemon components:
 ### Data Plane Switch
 The **Data Plane Switch** forwards packets (containing a tag and ADU) from one interface to another (e.g., from xdd0 to xdd1).
 Its forwarding in based on the arriving packet's interface name, the packet's [*tag*](#HAL-tag) value, and the HAL configuration file unidirectional mapping rules (**halmap**).